nishtha-wagh/nishtha-wagh/README.md

 # About Me
--  Master's Student in Data Science at Arizona State University (Expected May 2025)
+-  Master's Student in Data Science at Arizona State University (Graduated May 2025)
 -  Passionate about Machine Learning, NLP, Generative AI, and Big Data
 -  Former Senior Data Scientist at Axio Digital (Amazon Subsidiary)
 -  Experienced in predictive modeling, risk assessment, and cloud-based ML solutions